Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/our-first-react-application.md

 ### Thank you for reading, and let's connect!

-Let me know what React topics you would like to see in more depth and feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1).
+Let me know what React topics you would like to see in more depth, and feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1).